-The mountainous state of Nagaland is located on the eastern boundary of Northeast India bordering the Kingdom of Myanmar and remains home to the sixteen Naga tribes, each with distinct culture, tribal traditions and language.
+The mountainous state of Nagaland is located on the eastern boundary of Northeast India bordering the Kingdom of Myanmar and remains home to the sixteen Naga tribes, each with a distinct culture, tribal traditions, and language.
 It is a land of festivals and folklore that have been passed down for generations.
-Nagaland has always attracted numerous visitors and curious anthropologists from around the world, who have come to learn more about the tribal lifestyles of these once-headhunters.
-Nagaland hosts the popular Hornbill Festival every year in December, which is one of the biggest tourism event in the Indian subcontinent.
+Nagaland has always attracted numerous visitors and curious anthropologists from around the world, who come to learn more about the tribal lifestyles of these once-headhunters.
+Nagaland hosts the popular Hornbill Festival every year in December, which is one of the biggest tourism events in the Indian subcontinent.

 Many remote parts of Nagaland can be considered as the wild eastern frontier of India as these places have been explored only in recent times.
-The beauty of Nagaland can be seen in the lofty mountains of Japfu mountain, mesmerizing Dzukou valley, forested Patkai hills and also in the tribal villages.
-Many Nagas still preserve their old traditions and remains of their indigenous culture.
+The beauty of Nagaland can be seen in the lofty mountains of Japfu, the mesmerizing Dzukou valley, the forested Patkai hills, and also in the tribal villages.
+Many Nagas still preserve their old traditions and indigenous culture.
 Though the people were brave warriors in the past, they are now warm hosts to the visitors.

-The people of Nagaland mainly comprises of the Tibeto-Burman tribal communities of the Naga tribes of the mountains and the Kuki and Dimasa tribes of the foothills.
-Some of the Naga tribes also inhabit in neighbouring states of Arunachal Pradesh, Manipur as well as Sagain state of Myanmar.
+The people of Nagaland mainly comprise the Tibeto-Burman tribal communities of the Naga tribes of the mountains and the Kuki and Dimasa tribes of the foothills.
+Some of the Naga tribes also inhabit the neighboring states of Arunachal Pradesh, Manipur as well as the Sagain state of Myanmar.
 During the colonial British era, the tribal territory of the Nagas was administered differently as the colonial masters avoided interference in tribal affairs.
-This led to well preservation of their tribal culture.
-Few of the Naga tribes had earlier practiced head hunting as war trophies, which was later banned during the modern times with the advent of western missionaries and spread of Christianity in 1970s.
+This led to the preservation of their tribal culture.
+Few of the Naga tribes had earlier practiced headhunting as war trophies, which was later banned in the 1970s.

 The Ao tribe of Mokokchung is one of the largest Naga tribes.
 The Aos became the first Naga tribe to be converted into Christianity by the Baptist Missionaries in 1872.
-The Angamis are natives of capital Kohima.
-They are well known for their art, architecture and colourful costumes.
+The Angamis are natives of the capital Kohima.
+They are well known for their art, architecture, and colorful costumes.
 The Angamis also practice the interesting stone pulling ceremony where the entire village gathers and pulls a large monolith from the forest to their village marking a chapter in their history.
-Chakhesang tribe of Pfutsero are culturally alike to the Angamis.
-Sema tribe of Zunheboto is also a large Naga community.
-The Lothas of Wokha district is another prominent Naga tribe who are well known for their bamboo crafts.
-The Zeliangrong tribe comprises of Zeme, Liangme and Rongme clans.
-They dwell in remote villages in the mountains of southern Nagaland and Manipur, the Morung (dormitory) at Benreu village is considered the oldest in Nagaland.
-The Konyaks of remote Mon district were known for their head hunting traditions, many Konyak villages are still governed by their Angh (king).
+The Chakhesang tribe of Pfutsero are culturally alike to the Angamis.
+The Sema tribe of Zunheboto is also a large Naga community.
+The Lothas of the Wokha district are another prominent Naga tribe who are well known for their bamboo crafts.
+The Zeliangrong tribe comprises of the Zeme, Liangme, and Rongme clans.
+They dwell in remote villages in the mountains of southern Nagaland and Manipur.
+The Morung (dormitory) at Benreu village is considered the oldest in Nagaland.
+The Konyaks of the remote Mon district were known for their head-hunting traditions.
+Many Konyak villages are still governed by their Angh (king).
 The Konyaks are also well known for their war dances during the Aoling Festival.
-Few Naga tribes such as Chang, Sangtam, Yimchungru and Khiamungnian coexist in Tuensang area.
-Phom, Pochury and Rengma are some of the Naga tribes with smaller population.
-The clans of Kuki tribe and the Dimasas, who dwell in the foothills near Dimapur are culturally different from the Naga tribes.
+Few Naga tribes such as Chang, Sangtam, Yimchungru, and Khiamungnian coexist in the Tuensang area.
+Phom, Pochury, and Rengma are some of the Naga tribes with a smaller population.
+The clans of the Kuki tribe and the Dimasas, who dwell in the foothills near Dimapur and are culturally different from the other Naga tribes.

-Each of these tribes can be easily recognized by their distinct costumes, architecture and rituals.
+Each of these tribes can easily be recognized by their distinct costumes, architecture, and rituals.
 Though they are culturally different from one another, their mythical origins can be traced to the Living Stones of Khezakeno village, from where the tribes migrated in different directions.
 The Morung dormitory for bachelors is a common structure that can be seen in all Naga villages.
-The long Log Drums are also part of indigenous culture of every Naga tribe.
+The long Log Drums are also a part of the indigenous culture of every Naga tribe.
 Another common aspect is their excellence in producing cane and bamboo crafts.
-The Hornbill Festival, organized by Nagaland tourism department is a good opportunity to observe the traditions and cultures of the different tribes at a single venue.
+The Hornbill Festival, organized by the Nagaland tourism department is a good opportunity to observe the traditions and cultures of the different tribes at a single venue.

 The tribes of Nagaland produce some of the finest indigenous handicrafts in India.
 Most of their crafts are made from sustainable resources which are easily available in their surroundings.
-Due to their dependence on bamboo for daily puposes most tribes have cane crafts.
+Due to their dependence on bamboo for daily purposes, most tribes have cane crafts.
 Cane baskets are common among most tribes, the Angamis make tall baskets for storing grains.
 The Angamis are an artistic tribe who have beautiful wood carvings which can be seen in the large Kharu gateways to their villages.
-The beautifully carved gates also have elaborate carvings of tribal motiffs.
-Hand woven Shawls are another popular handicrafts of Nagaland, the patterns and colours vary among tribes.
-Brass pendants, worn as necklaces by Konyak men symbolized head hunting trophy masks.
-Konyak women also make beautiful necklaces, bangles and bracelets with little beads.
+The beautifully carved gates also have elaborate carvings of tribal motifs.
+Handwoven shawls are another popular handicraft of Nagaland, the patterns and colors vary among tribes.
+Brass pendants, worn as necklaces by Konyak men symbolize head-hunting trophy masks.
+Konyak women also make beautiful necklaces, bangles, and bracelets with tiny beads.
 Chang tribe made ivory bracelets and tiger claw pendants in the old times when villagers hunted in the wild.
-Indigenous designs of tattoos are also unique to Nagaland, tattoos are adorned by the old Konyak men and also by the women of Ao tribe.
-The decorated hunting spears of Rengma tribe are the most common souvenirs found in the craft markets.
+Indigenous designs of tattoos are also unique to Nagaland, tattoos are adorned by the old Konyak men and also by the women of the Ao tribe.
+The decorated hunting spears of the Rengma tribe are the most common souvenirs found in their craft markets.

-The Naga Hills are extensions of the Eastern Himalayas between the Brahmaputra valley of Assam on the west and the Chindwin river basin of Myanmar to its east.
+The Naga Hills are an extension of the Eastern Himalayas between the Brahmaputra valley of Assam on the west and the Chindwin river basin of Myanmar to its east.
 Mt.
-Saramati and Japfu peak are some of the highest points of the Indo-Burmese mountains, these parts of the state also experience snowfall.
-The low lying Patkai hills in northern Nagaland are rich in forest resources on which the indigenous people have depended on their livelihood for centuries.
-Doyang is the only major river of Nagaland, the catchment area of this river is also a hotspot for the migratory Amur Falcons.
-Dzukou Valley in the southern part of the state is also unique in its landscape with green rolling hills and meandering streams.
+Saramati and Japfu peak are some of the highest points of the Indo-Burmese mountains.
+These parts of the state also experience snowfall.
+The low-lying Patkai hills in northern Nagaland are rich in forest resources on which the indigenous people have depended on their livelihood for centuries.
+Doyang is the only major river in Nagaland, the catchment area of this river is also a hotspot for the migratory Amur Falcons.
+Dzukou Valley in the southern part of the state is unique in its landscape with green rolling hills and meandering streams.

-The forests in the northern part of Nagaland consists of dense evergreen rainforests.
+The forests in the northern part of Nagaland consist of dense evergreen rainforests.
 These forests are covered with gigantic trees where sun rays hardly penetrate.
 Tropical forests are found in the western part and coniferous vegetation is seen in the higher elevation of eastern Nagaland.
-Temperate forests and rhododenrons are also found near the high peaks of Saramati, Japfu and Dzukou area.
-The world’s tallest rhododendron tree, as recorded by Guiness Book, is in Japfu mountain.
+Temperate forests and rhododendrons are found near the high peaks of the Saramati, Japfu, and Dzukou areas.
+The world's tallest rhododendron tree as recorded by the Guinness Book of World Records is located on the Japfu mountain.
 Nagaland also has abundant bamboo forests all over the state.
 The state is also blessed with over three hundred species of epiphyte and lithophyte orchids.
 The beautiful Dzukou Lily blooms only for a few weeks during the rainy season in Dzukou valley.

-Nagaland also has a large forest cover, some of the major wildlife sanctuaries are Intangki, Rangapahar and Fakim Wildlife Sanctuaries.
+Nagaland also has a large forest cover.
+Some of the major wildlife sanctuaries include the Intangki, Rangapahar, and Fakim Wildlife Sanctuaries.
 Nagaland has comparatively a larger number of bird sanctuaries than animal reserves.
-Tragopan is one of the most beautiful pheasants of India, the Blythe Tragopan is found only in Nagaland.
-They prefer high hills where the climate is cold with frost and ferns on the ground.
-Four different species of Hornbills are found in the tropical forests of Nagaland, namely the Great Pied Honbill, Rufous-necked Hornbill, White throated Hornbill and Wreathed Hornbill.
-Mammals such as Indian elephant, Gaur bison, Sambar deer, Sloths, Giant squirrels and leopards are found in Rangapahar forest, which were once extensions of Nambor forest of Kaziranga.
+Tragopan is one of the most beautiful pheasants of India - the Blythe Tragopan is found only in Nagaland.
+They prefer high hills where the climate is cold with frost and ferns.
+Four different species of Hornbills are found in the tropical forests of Nagaland, namely the Great Pied Hornbill, Rufous-necked Hornbill, White-throated Hornbill, and the Wreathed Hornbill.
+Mammals such as the Elephant, Gaur, Sambar deer, Sloths, Giant squirrels, and Leopards are found in the Rangapahar forest, which was once an extension of the Nambor forest of Kaziranga.

 Held during December, the Hornbill Festival is an extravaganza organized by the tourism department, showcasing culture and heritage of the 16 Naga Tribes.